ccalvop/JS-Fractal/README.md

 # JS-Fractal

-JS-Fractal is a simple web application that generates random interactive fractals using JavaScript and the p5.js library.
-The fractals are based on the Mandelbrot set with random variations to create unique shapes and colors.
+JS-Fractal is a simple web application that generates random interactive fractals, including Mandelbrot and Julia sets, using JavaScript and the p5.js library.
+The fractals are created with unique shapes and colors.

 ## Features

-- Interactive fractal generation
+- Interactive fractal generation (Mandelbrot and Julia sets)
 - Responsive design
 - Built using JavaScript and p5.js